upday/upday.github.io/_posts/blog/2017-01-12-lean_change_insights_board.md

  “__IF__ _this is changed_ __THEN__ _it will lead to these characteristics._”

 You also have to decide how to measure the outcome; when the experiment is over and you review it, how do you know if it succeeded or not?
-As a means to simplify, we introduced a template for creating experiments, which made it easier to get started (no reinventing the wheel).
+As a means to simplify, we introduced a template for creating experiments, which made it easier to get started.
 The template included all steps needed to create an experiment and how to review it.

 <center>
 <picture>